NickNagy/Independent-Python-Projects/README.md

 **resolutionDatabase**: for generating x, y and weight images for upResNet

 **upResNet**: fully-conv CNN for predicting higher res images from lower res ones.
 Requires image_util.py from https://github.com/jakeret/tf_unet. *Minor modifications have been made to image_util to better fit the problem

+**upResNet_v2**: version of upResNet that allows for multiple resizing options from the same model.
+Has many bugs.